 A study conducted in 2014 showed that on average, in the NHL, 50.9% of players took time off from playing due to injury.
-This means that one in every two players is affected by some kind of injury – when you consider that fighting is relatively common in the NHL, you can see how less scrupulous teams could gain a competitive advantage by knowing how to target fouls.
+This means that one in every two players is affected by some kind of injury – when you consider that fighting in NHL is relatively common, you can see how less scrupulous teams could gain a competitive advantage by knowing how to target fouls.

 That said, there are a number of published examples of players at the very least saying publicly that they don’t try to attack areas that they think are injured on their opponents’ bodies.
 However, ‘targeting’ as it’s known is cited by many as the reason why the NHL is so cagey.

 So is it just the fear of ‘targeting’ that makes teams keep things secret with regards to injuries?

 ‘Targeting’ is the most common reason that we’ve been presented with historically, but it’s far from being the only one.
 Another reason is that coaches may want to protect their players from unwarranted media attention.
 To me, this seems to be only a partial reason.
 If a player is in the NHL, they’re going to get a certain amount of media attention whether or not they are injured.

 In 2018, Dallas Stars coach Ken Hitchcock decided to break with this trend and to disclose the exact cause of injuries within hours of them happening, with the rationale being to promote transparency in the sport, for the sake of the fans and the reputation of the team.
 A brave move.
 But what is it that threatens a teams ‘reputation’?